-2.8 Instrumentation of the Floor Assembly
+2.8 Instrumentation of the Floor Assemblies

-2.8.1 Temperatures in the Floor Assembly
+2.8.1 Temperatures in the Floor Assemblies

-Ninety-four Type K (20 gauge) chromel-alumel thermocouples, with a thickness of 0.91 mm, were used for measuring temperatures at a number of locations throughout the assembly.
-The thermocouple locations on the unexposed and exposed sides of the assembly are shown in Figure 15 and Figure 16.
-The locations were chosen to monitor the conditions of the assembly at critical locations during the fire test.
+Ninety-four Type K (20 gauge) chromel-alumel thermocouples, with a thickness of 0.91 mm, were used for measuring temperatures at a number of locations throughout each assembly.
+The thermocouple locations on the unexposed and exposed sides of the assemblies are shown in Figure 15 and Figure 16.
+These locations were chosen to monitor the conditions of the assembly at critical locations during the fire tests.